mesabg/gulp-require-classify/README.md

 ### Use

-Using tag "@classify" and "@!classify" code inside of them are going to be compiled using ng-classify plug in, no matter indentation.
+Using tags "@classify" and "@!classify" code inside of them are going to be compiled using ng-classify plug in, no matter indentation.

+Input Code
 ```
 # Main Application
 define [